 These newer generations of more capable autonomous systems can perform a range of routine activities faster and more cheaply than humans.
 They are also increasingly capable of accomplishing activities that involve cognitive capabilities such as making judgments or sensing emotion.
 As a result, innovative companies are using them to augment the human workforce.

 By adopting such systems, these companies are helping their workforce become more productive over time, and more able to redirect their focus to critical tasks.
+Salesforce, for example, helps companies automate workflows using artificial intelligence.
 But how quickly will the use of these advanced technologies become a reality across every workplace and what kind of skills gaps will this create?
 What should businesses do now to help prepare and upskill their workforce?
 And, given the intense competition expected for people with these new skills, how can organizations best position themselves to win the war for talent?

 AI’s role in the future of work